Use and Security of Information Systems

 Appendices Product to Production and Business *Email Etiquette Basics

-1. All productions systems or services must be operated by ISS if resources are required on campus.
+9. All production systems or services must be operated by ISS if resources are required on-campus.

-1. All productions systems or services running from a cloud environment must be made known to ISS, including the monthly costs and budget holder approved to cover these costs.
+10. All production systems or services running from a Cloud environment must be made known to ISS, including the monthly costs and budget holder approved to cover these costs.

 Contact information for ISS